 Now, there's no s, es, or ‘s to worry about.
 Problem solved!

-Whew, that’s a lot of writing mistakes we’ve covered so far.
+Whew, that’s a lot of common writing mistakes to avoid we’ve covered so far.
 Are you still hanging in there?
 Were you making any of the above common writing mistakes in your website copy?
 Have my tips been helpful?
 Don’t forget to subscribe to our website and check our blog frequently for helpful tips to grow your business and improve your quality of life.
 Ok, did you get some water, use the bathroom, ready to get back in the swing of things.
-Well, here we go with The Top 10, from the Top 17 Website Copy Errors You Don’t Know You’re Making and How to Fix Them.
+Well, here we go with The Top 10, from the Top 17 Common Writing Mistakes to Avoid.

 10. Not only, but also (Correlative Conjunctions)